-The European mini-cruise and transport ferry industry has certain features in common with the global cruise industry, while also differing from that industry in certain important respects.
-The global cruise industry has been a high-growth segment of the leisure industry, dominated by global cruise companies, such as Royal Caribbean Cruises, Star Cruises, Carnival, and P&O Princess.
+The European mini-cruise and transport ferry industry has some features in common with the global cruise industry, while also differing from that industry in some important respects.
+The global cruise industry has been a high-growth segment of the leisure industry, dominated by globally operating cruise companies such as Royal Caribbean Cruises, Star Cruises, Carnival, and P&O Princess.
 Companies in this industry sell a cruise product, typically an onboard vacation lasting one or two weeks with a wide array of leisure activities and onboard entertainment.
-Such cruises often stop at several ports of call in tropical or exotic locations, depending on the itinerary, and middle-aged customers and older age groups have traditionally constituted a large part of the customer base.
-However, the European mini-cruise and transport ferry industry has primarily been driven by demand for passenger transportation from one destination to another.
+Such cruises often stop at several ports of call in tropical or exotic locations, depending on the itinerary, and customers in the middle age and older demographic segments have traditionally constituted a large part of the customer base.
+The European mini-cruise and transport ferry industry, on the other hand, has primarily been driven by demand for passenger transportation from one destination to another.

 Mini-cruises are typically shorter one- or two-day cruises, often round trips between two destinations, allowing the passenger departing from the port to spend a day at a destination abroad before returning home on the same cruise ferry.
-The ferries often have car and cargo decks, allowing for the transport of cars, buses and ro-ro (roll-in / roll-out) cargo, such as trucks (ro-ro cargo), and providing a further source of revenue.
+The ferries often have car and cargo decks, allowing for the transport of cars, buses and ro-ro (roll-in / roll-out) cargo such as trucks ("ro-ro cargo"), and providing a further source of revenue.
 Particularly on longer routes and cruises, cabins are sold to accommodate passengers.
 Another important source of revenue for mini-cruise and passenger ferry operators is onboard sales, including sales in restaurants, bars and shops.

-The largest European market areas for mini-cruise and passenger traffic include the Mediterranean area, with routes within and between Spain, France, Italy and Greece, the Atlantic area, with routes within and between the United Kingdom, Ireland, Continental Europe and Norway, as well as the Baltic Sea region.
-The Northern European mini-cruise and passenger traffic market can be divided broadly into the Northern Baltic Sea, with routes mainly between Finland, Sweden and Estonia, and the Southern Baltic Sea, with routes mainly within and between Denmark, Sweden, Norway, Germany and Poland.
-We only operate routes on the Northern Baltic Sea.
+The largest European market areas for mini-cruise and passenger traffic include the Mediterranean area, with routes within and between Spain, France, Italy and Greece as well as the Atlantic area, with routes within and between the United Kingdom, Ireland, the Continental Europe and Norway, as well as the Baltic Sea region.
+The Northern European mini-cruise and passenger traffic market can be divided broadly into traffic on the Northern Baltic Sea, with routes mainly between Finland, Sweden and Estonia, and traffic on the Southern Baltic Sea, with routes mainly within and between Denmark, Sweden, Norway, Germany and Poland.

 Traffic in the Northern Baltic Sea region has traditionally been more cruise-product oriented than traffic in other European markets.
-For example, although many passengers take the ferry between Helsinki and Stockholm or between Helsinki and Tallinn as a means of transport, many people also take the ferry solely for the minicruise experience.
-The minicruise ferry passenger typically departs from one port in the evening, spends the next day at the destination and then returns on the same cruise ferry in the evening to arrive at the home port either later that day or the following morning.
+For instance, although many passengers take the ferry between Helsinki and Stockholm or between Helsinki and Tallinn as a means of transport, many people also take the ferry solely for the mini-cruise experience.
+The mini-cruise ferry passenger typically departs from one port in the evening, spends the next day at the destination and then returns on the same cruise ferry in the evening to arrive at the home port either later that day or the following morning.
 The appeal of this concept is that it allows for a short holiday that can, for instance, be taken at the weekend, without using vacation time.
 While mini-cruises are targeted at passengers seeking both transportation and leisure, high-speed ferries focus on offering relatively quick transportation.
 For example, a high-speed ferry makes the trip between Helsinki and Tallinn in approximately one and a half hours compared to the minimum of three and a half hours with a conventional cruise ferry.